OpenTreeOfLife/germinator/TESTING.md

 substituting the actual name of the API server you'd like to test.
-Some setup is required for germinator's run_test.sh script; it assumes there are clones of all four repositories, and that all the repository clones are siblings (i.e. all are subdirectories of a common directory).
+Some setup is required for germinator's run_test.sh script; it assumes there are clones of all five repositories, and that all the repository clones are siblings (i.e. all are subdirectories of a common directory).
 If this is not the case, you'll have to manually set up a directory of symbolic links simulating this situation: